bshurick/production-demo/README.md

 to install the server and agent locally
 1. Follow the [pipeline as code](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html)
 step using `pipeline/*.yaml` files from this repo.
+1. Automatic retraining and evaluation is enabled by default; remove references to the "train-eval" pipeline in the "packaging" step in order to remove automatic retraining.
+Model artifacts would then need to be trained manually and added to packaging, e.g. as environment arguments from S3 or a local filesystem.

 **CI / CD build and test pipeline:**
 <img src="https://github.com/bshurick/production-demo/blob/doc-page/doc/images/pipeline.png?raw=true" />